Skip to main content

 Goal

-The goal of this part is to use the DataObject's state, such that it can be used in subsequent requests.
+The goal of this part is to use a DataObject with state, which can be used in subsequent requests.
 This allows for more dynamic querying of the API.
 For example in the ext-departures DataObject we currently query the API with fixed airport, begin and end query parameters.
 Consequently, we will always query the same time period for a given airport.
 In a more real-world example, we would want a delta load mechanism that loads any new data since the last execution of the action.
 To demonstrate these incremental queries based on previous state we will start by rewriting our configuration file.

 download-deduplicate-departures {